From broad exposure to basic psychology to an in-depth understanding of the methods

 The department offers options related to the undergraduate major in psychology.

-The honors thesis in psychology gives you the opportunity take advanced classes in
+The honors program in psychology gives you the opportunity to take advanced classes

-research methods and data analysis over three semesters, as well as complete an honors
+in research methods and data analysis over three semesters, as well as complete an

-thesis under the supervision of a professor in the department.
+honors thesis under the supervision of a professor in the department.
+View the Honors Page for more information.
 Click here to download an application.

 The clinical psychology area of focus gives you valuable hands-on clinical experience